Full course description

 Upon completion of this course, learners will be able to:

-- Learn the rationale for integrating safety and ergonomics programs utilizing participatory approaches to improve employees’ well-being and performance.
+- Discuss the rationale for integrating safety and ergonomics programs utilizing participatory approaches to improve employees’ well-being and performance

-- Gain appreciation and understanding to conducting organizational training assessments to design effective and efficient training programs.
+- Conduct organizational training assessments to design effective and efficient training programs

 Michelle Robertson, PhD, CPE - Dr. Michelle Robertson is a Board Certified Professional Ergonomist (CPE) and holds a Ph.D. in Instructional Technology, M.S. in Systems Management from the University of Southern California and a B.A. in Human Factors/Ergonomics from the University of California Santa Barbara.
 She is a Fellow of the HFES and IEA.
 Dr. Robertson has published over 95 articles in human factors/ergonomics and has presented her work nationally and internationally.
 She has been the recipient of several awards, including the Best Paper Award of HFES; NORA/NIOSH innovative research award for her work on designing a macro-ergonomics training program, the NIOSH/APA Best Intervention Honorable Mention paper for her office ergonomics intervention research, and the HFES Alphonse Chapanis best paper award.

 This asynchronous online course engages students with weekly activities posted on the course site.
 Each week students will read and/or watch resource materials, participate in online discussion forums and complete assignments.
 There are no required textbooks, but some reference books are recommended, and sections of texts are provided and assigned for reading.
 The information needed to complete the assignments will be included in the resource material on the course site.
 Grades are determined by participation in assignments, discussions, and exams.